ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 Project approval
 ================
 Exposing new Ansys technologies through the PyAnsys project is subject to an internal review and decision process.
-For requests, email the PyAnsys Core team at `Stephane Marguerin <mailto:stephane.marguerin@ansys.com>`_ or `Alexander Kaszynski <mailto:alexander.kaszynski@ansys.com>`_.
+For requests, email `pyansys.support@ansys.com <pyansys.support@ansys.com>`_.

 .. _repository_management: